nasa-gibs/gibs-api-docs/docs/map-library-usage.md

 3. Evenly distribute download requests across the entire bulk downloading period, avoiding significant spikes of activity.
 4. Start small with fewer concurrent threads and build to your proposed maximum download rate.

-[Subscribe to our mailing list](https://lists.nasa.gov/mailman/listinfo/eosdis-gibs-announce) and [follow our blog](https://wiki.earthdata.nasa.gov/pages/viewrecentblogposts.action?key=GIBS) to stay up-to-date with new features and changes to existing services.
-Or contact us at [support@earthdata.nasa.gov](support@earthdata.nasa.gov) with feedback and questions.
+Subscribe to our mailing list <a href="mailto:eosdis-gibs-announce-join@lists.nasa.gov" target="_blank">by sending an email to this address</a> (no subject or text in the body is needed) and <a href="https://wiki.earthdata.nasa.gov/pages/viewrecentblogposts.action?key=GIBS" target="_blank">follow our blog</a> to stay up-to-date with new features and changes to existing services.
+Or contact us at <a href="mailto:support@earthdata.nasa.gov" target="_blank">support@earthdata.nasa.gov</a>  with feedback and questions.